 Let's imagine that there is a small town made up of 16 blocks of flats, so a view from above might look a bit like this as a grid or picture:

-The spaces in between the blocks are the roads running from North to South and from East to West.
+The spaces in between the blocks are the roads running North/South and East/West.

 Well, you can probably guess that the challenge is to find as many routes as you can for the fence to go so that the town is divided up into to halves, each with 8 blocks of course!

 Find some good interesting ways of recording the different fence-routes you find.

 When you've done a few there may be some things that you want to say about how you are finding the different routes and you may be able to prove that you've found them all!
 It's good to write such ideas down and when you send in your results make sure that you include the writing.
 [Don't worry about wonderful sentences or spelling!]

 It's probably time to ask the usual question:- "I wonder what would happen if ...?''